EmbySupport/Emby.Docs/Folder-Sync.md

 In this example, folder sync was used to create mobile 4Mbps versions of some media.
 They are available as alternative versions in playback and in this example this version was pre-selected automatically.

 ![](images/plugins/foldersync7.png)

+> [!NOTE]
+> There is a limit on the number of different versions for a media item.
+Up to 8 different versions will appear in any list of media item versions.